 Looking at the results over time can help managers know how they’re doing at addressing those problems—or at maintaining good water quality.
-A recent report examined trends in Zion’s water quality from 2006 to 2016.
+A recent report by the Northern Colorado Plateau Network (NCPN) examined trends in Zion’s water quality from 2006 to 2016.
 Key findings showed:

 - Water quality at the locations monitored in Zion National Park has remained relatively stable and high-quality over time, as indicated by a general lack of trends in water-quality parameters.
 A few exceptions are outlined below.

 - E. coli continues to be a problem on the North Fork Virgin River.
 Chronic exceedances of state standards for fecal indicator bacteria indicate a need for continued management upstream of the park to protect public health and safety—and the need for consistent monitoring as management actions are implemented.

 - Water quality in North Creek appears to be stabilizing after a wildfire burned much of the watershed in 2006.

 - Changes in water quality at La Verkin Creek are likely to be natural in origin and are not of a magnitude that warrants management concern at this time.

 North Fork Virgin River